Surveillance at Work

 Mail that is marked “Personal” or “Confidential,” however, may not be opened by other people besides yourself, unless there is a compelling (very important) business reason to open it.

-Yes.
+Sometimes.
 Many employers have been using devices such as GPS in company cars in order to track how fast employees are driving, how long a break they are taking (monitoring how long the vehicle has not moved), and where employees are located.
-GPS has also been used to track the movements and whereabouts of employees on or off the job, by placing tracking chips in cell phones.
+GPS has also been used to track the movements and whereabouts of employees on or off the job, by placing tracking chips in in employer-owned laptops or phones that an employee was given for work.

 While some unions have fought to protect workers against this type of monitoring, at this time, little law exists to protect workers against it.

-Employers have been known to use security monitoring devices including finger prints, retinal scans, and even implanting computer chips in employees' arms.
+Employers have been known to use security monitoring devices including fingerprinting, retinal scanning, and even implanting computer chips in employees’ arms.
 In most cases, employers are allowed to monitor you however they wish, especially if you choose to work in a high-security occupation where high-tech security measures are necessary.
 Requiring an employee to place a computer chip in his/her arm may be going too far; but this technique is a recent development, and has not made its way to the courts yet.

 Yes.
 Employers may monitor what is transmitted through the headset even though the employee is not speaking to a customer or client.
 Some headsets may be muted in order to prevent transmission of conversations employees do not want monitored.
 Otherwise, employees should take the same care they would exercise in speaking to customers or clients while speaking with other employees.